This site is intended for U.S. healthcare professionals.

 NGENLA—a once-weekly pediatric growth hormone (GH) option for patients aged 3 years and older2,*,† About NGENLA Loading

-Height outcomes comparable to a daily GH with fewer injections.2
+See height outcomes compared to a daily GH with fewer injections.2

 Safety Demonstrated an adverse event profile similar to daily